startxfr/sxapi-core/README.md

 docker command require your user to interact with the docker daemon and have the proper right to start and stop a container.

-2. Create your local developpement environement and isolate your sxapi test from your current work.
+### 2. Create your working directory

+In order to run you test in a sandbox, you should isolate your sxapi test from your current work by creating a working directory.
 ```bash
 mkdir ~/test-sxapi
 cd ~/test-sxapi
 ```

-3. Get the last version of sxapi container from docker hub registry and update your local docker image cache
+### 3. Get the last version of sxapi container

+Use docker command to get sxapi container image from the docker hub registry.
+This will update your local docker image cache.

 ```bash
 docker pull startx/sxapi:latest
 ```

+### 4. Create your own configuration file

-4. Create a file named sxapi.json
+Create a file named sxapi.json

 ```bash
 vi ~/test-sxapi/sxapi.json
 ```

-edit it with the following content
+Edit it with the following content

 ```javascript
 {